AlbertHernandez/github-action-nodejs-template/README.md

    - 📍 Create the tags associated to your change
    - 📝 Update the changelog
    - 📦 Create a release
 7. 👮🏻 Detection of mismatch of the `dist` folder.
 Also, it will suggest automatic and manual ways of fixing it via [IssueOps](https://github.com/marketplace/actions/slash-command-dispatch) approach.
+Click [here](https://github.com/AlbertHernandez/github-action-nodejs-template/pull/32#issuecomment-1951901513) to see an example.

 ## 🤩 Other templates